Sesame Seed Crusted Tuna Steak with Mango Salsa

 • Sear the edges of the tuna by holding it upright with tongs.

 • Place the seared tuna on a cutting board and allow it to rest for 2-3 minutes.
-Using a sharp knife slice the tuna against the grain into approximately quarter-inch thick slices.
-Serve on white rice and topped with mango salsa.
+Using a sharp knife, slice the tuna against the grain into approximately quarter-inch thick slices.
+We recommend serving it on white rice and topped with mango salsa.

 Notes